-The Dow Chemical Company originally donated the Chemical Hazards Engineering Fundamentals (CHEF) and the Risk Analysis Screening Tool (RAST) software and manuals to CCPS in 2015.
-At Dow, Kevin Shaughnessy and Kevin Hersey did much of the early RAST workbook development.
-CCPS has supported the enhancements and generalization of the software and the development of the supporting documents and training.
-Ken First, who began RAST's technical development at Dow, has led this updating effort as a CCPS Consultant since 2017.
-Dr. Bruce K. Vaughen at CCPS has been supporting Ken during this period.
-Appreciation is extended to the CCPS project subcommittees who originally created the enormous reference library, including many of the figures and tables found in CHEF and RAST.
-Special appreciation is extended to the users of CHEF and RAST, as well.
-Their concerns and insightful questions continue to provide inspiration and direction as the software and concepts within it continue to evolve.
+The Dow Chemical Company donated the original Chemical Hazards Engineering Fundamentals (CHEF) software and the original Risk Analysis Screening Tool (RAST) software to CCPS and the European Process Safety Centre (EPSC) in 2015.
+Kevin Shaughnessy and Kevin Hersey developed much of the early RAST workbook at Dow.
+Since then, CCPS has supported the enhancements and generalization of the software and the development of various documents, including this one.
+Credit for most of this upgrading effort is extended to this effort's leader, Mr. Ken First, CCPS Consultant since 2017, and to Dr. Bruce K. Vaughen, CCPS Lead Process Safety Subject Matter Expert, for his supporting role.
+CCPS would like to thank the many CCPS project subcommittees who created the reference library, including many of the figures and tables in this document.
+Finally, CCPS and Dow would like to thank the users of CHEF and RAST, whose questions and concerns have provided direction and inspiration for much of this work.